davebronson/clear-hl7-net/README.md

 Understanding and programmatically building HL7 messages can be difficult.  clear-hl7-net takes pain out of this process by exposing an object hierarchy that is well structured, clearly named, and (most importantly) strongly-typed.

-## Important
-clear-hl7-net is functional and quickly approaching an official release.
-However, as testing continues there is always a chance that minor breaking changes may be necessary.
-Please proceed with this caution in mind.

 ## Getting Started
 ### Building clear-hl7-net
 1. Clone the source code: `git clone https://github.com/davebronson/clear-hl7-net.git`